How to measure AI performance

 Tip #3: Use dashboards to monitor AI performance in real time

 Leverage automated dashboards to easily track key metrics and detect issues like model drift or data quality problems as soon as they appear.
-Spotting these early might prevent performance drops and ensure the AI keeps delivering results and business value.
+Spotting these early prevent performance drops and ensure the AI keeps delivering results and business value.

 Tip #4: Implement A/B testing